-I welcome humour and laughter in the sessions.
-Only because, at times, it feels difficult and heavy doesn’t mean we can’t invite what feels good and connect into our practice and supervisory relationship.
+I welcome humour and laughter in sessions.
+Just because the work can sometimes feel difficult and heavy doesn’t mean we can’t invite what feels good and connect with our practice and supervisory relationship.

 Personal circumstances impacting client work